jimmieego/jimmieego.github.io/projects/03-dmp.md

 [Wireframes for DMP Tool 2](http://ux.cdlib.org/mstrong/DMP_Prototype_0304/)

+##Creating Wireframes
+The rapid prototyping, or design of wireframes for DMPTool, involved multiple iterations of a three-step process:

+1. convert the use cases and functional requirements into interface designs, factoring in user experience standards and best practices;
+2. share the wireframes with stakeholder community and evaluate whether the design meets their needs and expectations;
+3. based on feedback, identify elements of design that need to be refined or further defined.
+From the use cases we extracted sequences of steps (workflow) the user will undertake to perform a task (e.g., creating a DMP plan).

+I mapped the workflows to DMPTool application pages and identified the transition points between pages.
+The design of high-level workflows helped the project team understand how DMPTool’s functionality should be logically organized from the user’s perspective.

+I then used the functional requirements as guidelines to determine the interface elements on each application page.
+The focus of designing the application pages was to visualize key features and interactions, including overview pages showing information about DMP Plans and Templates; in-page editing functions for DMP Plans, Templates, and Resources; and administrative pages for institutional administrators, DMP Reviewers, Template Editors, and Resource Editors.

+I used Axure for developing wireframes of DMPTool with a custom stencil library.
+I designed common visual elements (e.g., navigation, header, footer, etc.) as “Masters” (shared components) across application pages.
+I also used real content whenever possible to accurately predict the appearance of pages when they are implemented.

+I also developed individual pages for each possible page status depending on the context of user interaction.
+I actively communicated all designs with the stakeholder communities and applied their feedback in the design iterations.

+Important changes to the functional requirements (and ultimately wireframes) based on stakeholder feedback include: DMP plan state transition table, publishing and sharing of DMP Plans, and DMP plan review workflow.
+The finalized wireframes were used as blueprints of the DMPTool application during the later implementation process.

 ##Related publications
 Zhang, T., and Witt, Michael.
 (September 6, 2013).
 [DMPTool: Expert Resources and Support for Data Management Planning](https://hubzero.org/resources/1062).
 Presentation at the *Fourth HUBzero Conference* (HUBbub 2013).